 Know who your ideal client is, and know that it’s best for your business (and your sanity).
 Then be sure your clients fit that description – even if it means turning down a potential job or two.

 Put It In Writing

-Even though that client seems like the nicest person in the world, you’re still representing a business.
+Your client may be the nicest person in the world, but you’re still running a business.
 You must make sure you’re covered in case that sweet attitude turns surly.